Endocrine disruptors have been linked to various cancers, damage to the immune system and many reproductive health problems.

 Endocrine disruptors are thought to interfere with hormones, the natural chemical messengers that regulate the functions of our cells and organs.

-Some, for instance, are thought to disrupt the male sex hormone androgen or mimic the female sex hormone oestrogen.
+Some, for instance, are thought to disrupt the male sex hormone androgen or mimic the female sex hormone estrogen.

 This poses special risks to young boys and has been linked to genital deformities, testicular cancer and reduced sperm counts.